russellsutton1/russellsutton1.github.io/_pages/about.md

 fit for versatile engineering roles.

 I am currently seeking an internship for the summer months of 2020 with potential to grow into a full time position in the spring of 2021.
-I am looking for a team that takes on multidisciplinary challenges to leverage my diverse skill set, as well as collaborate with others that have diverse backgrounds.
+I am looking for a team that takes on multidisciplinary challenges to leverage my diverse skill set, as well as to collaborate with others that share my motivation to continually learn and use new tools and technologies.

 My current topics of intrest are Real Time Operating Systems and Linux Kernel development.